Are Optical Drives Still Relevant in 2020

 Optical drives have more or less become obsolete.
 For the simplest reason that people do not have any use for those drives as most of the media, we consume comes straight from the internet.
 Do not believe us?
 Just look at your music, movies, games, and even the software that you use.
-However, there is still demands optical drives in the market, something that was made evident when we talked about the best external optical drives in the market.

 That made us wonder if these drives are still relevant in the market, or have they been put on the ventilator, and are just waiting to be phased out.
 That is why have decided to look at whether optical drives are still relevant in 2020 or they are not.

 Allows You to Play Older Discs